#LeadedChristmas + Cadmium & Antimony Too!

 - Bismuth (Bi): 671 +/- 151 ppm

-In general older metal ornaments (especially ones that are heavy) are a good thing to stay away from if you want to avoid toxicants like Lead, Arsenic and Cadmium.
+In general, older metal ornaments (especially heavy ones) are a good thing to stay away from if you want to avoid toxicants like Lead, Arsenic, and Cadmium.

-I have noticed however that newer ornaments from the Dollar stores, from Target and even from Michael’s may be Lead-free (but I cannot guarantee it and will not recommend any specific ones right now since there is so very much to test before drawing any conclusions across the board.)
+I have noticed, however, that newer ornaments from the Dollar stores, Target, and even from Michael’s may be Lead-free (but I cannot guarantee it and will not recommend any specific items right now since there is so very much to test before drawing any conclusions across the board).

-Personally I favor hand-made decorations to celebrate the holidays, but there are lead-free options to purchase out there, you just have to look for them (and they may have a much more rustic hand-made look than the glitz and glimmer of some of the more toxic options.)
-New modern ornaments that are less likely to have lead might be:
+Personally, I favor hand-made decorations to celebrate the holidays, but there are Lead-free options to purchase out there if you look for them (and they may have a more rustic hand-made look than the glitz and glimmer of some of the more toxic options).
+New modern ornaments less likely to contain Lead might be:

 - Ornaments made of cloth and ribbon.

-- Ornaments made of natural materials like shells, seeds or pinecones.
+- Ornaments comprised of natural materials like shells, seeds, or pinecones.

 - Ornaments made of wood.